zrcoder/gop-app-tutorials/09-Docs/static/md/declarative-syntax.md

 ### ValueTo

-[ValueTo](/reference#Compo.ValueTo) maps, when it exists, an HTML element value property to a given variable.
+`ValueTo` returns an `event handler` which maps an HTML element value property to a given variable.

 Here is a Hello component version that uses the `ValueTo()` method to get the username from its input rather than defining an [event handler](/declarative-syntax#event-handlers):